MattHatwey/Manemo/chapter4.md

 "Nice to meet you all!" said Matt and Sansei.

 Meru and Castor were very similar, but Castor was pretty cruel.
 Orion was like Esper, Mira was like Crystal and Mist combined, and she was very lively.
-Rigel was like Sirius, he was pure, and liked to prank people (not as much as Bubble, but more than Sirius).
+Rigel was like Sirius and Bubble combined, he was pure, and liked to prank people (not as much as Bubble, but more than Sirius).
 Vega was like Calipi and Kacchan combined.

 "Castor, I win because I already have a girlfriend!!!" said Meru, who brought Heather over.